 Working with city staff, we helped facilitate public engagement while developing and preparing the park master plan.
 Community education and outreach materials were provided on Miracle League requirements along with universal and all-inclusive design principals.
 During the public outreach and input process, we also addressed misconceptions regarding accessibility, ADA requirements, and playgrounds.
 Concerns over the location of the park were fielded by our team and addressed while achieving the goals of the larger community.
 Key concerns and solutions include:

 - Stormwater Management – Stormwater will be captured and treated on-site using a series of stormwater basins.

-- Noise – Audio equipment will be used in a limited capacity and is primarily for Miracle League game use to show support for athletes.
+- Noise – Audio equipment will be used in a limited capacity and is primarily for the Miracle League Field game use to show support for athletes.
 Sound will be directed toward viewers and away from neighboring residents to mitigate noise concerns.

 - Visual – Strategic tree plantings will complement and extend the nearby natural, wooded environment into the play area, provide a visual buffer from neighboring properties, and increase shade within frequently used areas.